-The recognition of skills and qualifications acquired by EU citizens in member states, including the corresponding recognition procedures and charges are the responsibility of member states.
+The recognition of skills and qualifications acquired by EU citizens in member states, including the corresponding recognition procedures and charges, are the responsibility of member states.
 Similarly, recognition of skills and qualification earned in third countries is also a national responsibility.

 An individual with a foreign qualification recognized in a member state, who worked at least three years in that member state, can apply for professional recognition in another member state under the rules that apply to professionals who receive their qualification from an EU country.
 To prove the necessary experience to work in a profession, a certificate issued by the member state that first recognized one’s qualification may be needed.
 This applies to both EU citizens and non-EU citizens.

 However, the European Commission takes the initiative to facilitate recognition procedures.
 For example, recognition of professional qualifications obtained in one member state for access and pursuit of regulated professions in another member state is subject to Directive 2005/36/EC.
-Recognition of qualifications for academic purposes in the higher education sector, including school-leaving certificates is subject to the Lisbon Recognition Convention.
+Recognition of qualifications for academic purposes in the higher education sector, including school-leaving certificates. is subject to the Lisbon Recognition Convention.
 The ENIC-NARIC network provides advice on cross-border recognition of these qualifications.

 Recognition in other cases is assessed by the receiving educational provider or employer.
 An understanding of the level, content, and quality is needed for them to be able to recognize skills and qualifications.
 The Commission is currently exploring the possibilities on how to better support these recognition decisions.

-The European Union’s “Your Europe” website maintains a webpage dedicated to help citizens identify regulated professions and what document are needed for their recognition in each member state.
+The European Union’s “Your Europe” website maintains a webpage dedicated to helping citizens identify regulated professions and what document are needed for their recognition in each member state.
 The list of regulated professions in Italy and related information are available on the Italian government website Impresa in un Giorno.